TAbhay/Hactoberfest-2021/Profiles/NamitVarshney.md

 ### Interests

-I like to play tennis, watch historical documentaries, and to have special love towards coding.
+I like to play tennis, watch historical documentaries, and have special love towards coding.

 ### Development